walker861/walker861/README.md

-- 👋 Hi, I’m @walker861
+-  Hi, I’m Brandon.
-- 👀 I’m currently in healthcare but interested in self paced learning.
-I have no formal computer science background.
+- I’m currently in healthcare but interested in self paced learning.
+I have no formal computer science background beyond a survey course in my undergraduate education.
-- 🌱 I'm currently using The Odin Project and a couple iOS apps (Mimo & Grasshopper) to learn web development.
-I hope to find other strategies for self paced learning for programming.
-I have dabbled with code in Ubuntu and Raspberry pi.
+- I'm currently using The Odin Project, iOS apps (Mimo & Grasshopper), FreeCodeCamp and Frontend Mentor to learn web development.
+I am open to exploring other strategies for self-paced learning.
+Additionally, I have dabbled with code in Ubuntu and Raspberry pi.
 I am looking to gain more familiarity with these platforms and possibly transition careers in the future if I continue to find enjoyment from it.

 <!---